developersamuelakram/ChatMessenger/readme.md

 Messages:
 ```
 Collection: Messages
-   Document: chatroomid // generated a unique id by using the sort function to join sender's & receiver's id.
-The order of the id will remain same regardless of the sender or receiver while adding the document to collection
+   Document: chatroomid
        Collection: chats
          Document: Timestamp

+ For Chatroomid: generated a unique id by using the sort function to join sender's & receiver's id.
+The order of the unique id will remain
+ same regardless of the sender or receiver while adding the document to collection

 ```